lsst-tstn/tstn-020/index.rst

 - CSC configurations are stored in folders with the CSC name.
 - Each CSC folder contains sub-folders corresponding to the versions of the CSC configuration (e.g. ``v1``, ``v2``).
 - A folder for a given version contains up to three different **types** of configuration files, all of which are yaml files.
-  The three types of configuration are:
+  The three types of configuration files are detailed below and are listed in the order of which they are read:

     #.
 Initial Configuration: ``_init.yaml``.
         - This **required** file contains all values that are expected to be common to all sites and/or be relatively static in operations.